Establishing accountability between the COCPA and its members

 In cases where there has been only one candidate for an office, or only three candidates for directors, such candidates shall be declared elected after the deadline for nominations has passed.

 Newly elected officers and directors shall take office on May 1.

-The Board of Directors on or before April 1 of each year shall select a Certified Public Accountant firm to audit the financial statements of the Colorado Society and its affiliated organizations.
-The report of the auditor shall be published for the information of the membership.
+The Board of Directors on or before April 1 of each year shall select a Certified Public Accountant firm to audit the financial statements of the Society and its affiliated organizations.
+The report of the auditor shall be published in a manner approved by the Board of Directors for the information of the membership.

 Special meetings of the members of the Society shall be held on such dates and at such places as shall be determined by the Board of Directors.